yohann69/SAE-CyberSecu/README.md

 ✅ Improve the title and paragraph design<br />
 ✅ Configure the buttons to change the text in the modal windows<br />
 ✅ Make the section text center left next to a fixed background<br />
+✅ Fix the bug when the home scroll down button isn"t displayed<br />
+✅ Abandonned - Configure the fixed scroll button<br />
 ✅ ...
 <br />